Creativity: A History

 Also in November, Macon County, N.C., officials revoke the church’s tax-exempt status.

 In June, P.M.
-Klassen names twenty-five year old Milwaukee Church leader, Reverend Mark Wilson (AKA Reverend Rourke), as Pontifex Maximus of Creativity.
+Klassen names twenty-five year old Milwaukee Church leader, Reverend Mark Wilson (AKA Reverend Brandon O’Roarke), as the new Pontifex Maximus of Creativity.
 P.M.
 Wilson remains in the position for approximately six months.

-In December, shortly after publishing his final, autobiographical book, P.M.
+In December of 19AC, shortly after publishing his final, autobiographical book, P.M.
 Klassen names his successor: Florida psychologist, Doctor Richard “Rick” McCarty as the Church’s third Pontifex Maximus.

 On August 7, seventy-five year old Ben Klassen, Pontifex Maximus Emeritus, in great pain and dying from illness, takes his own life by swallowing four bottles of sleeping pills.
 He is buried in a special plot on the Church property in North Carolina.

 Later that year, Toronto Church leader and Rahowa band lead singer George Burdi (as Reverend Eric Hawthorne) helps form Resistance Records with former Pontifex Maximus Reverend Mark Wilson, based in Detroit, to record and market racial rock music.
 Creativity for a time becomes a uniquely skinhead based cult.
-Burdi is later arrested for assault while defending himself in a riot caused by “anti-racist” demonstrators, and eventually denounces all forms of racial loyalty – in particular the skinhead music scene that he helped to form and chose to surround himself with, and which would continue to influence Creativity until the advent of the Creativity Alliance ten years later.
+Burdi is later arrested for assault while defending himself in a riot caused by “anti-racist” demonstrators.
+He is imprisoned for several weeks before all charges are dropped.
+Burdi eventually denounces all forms of racial loyalty – in particular the skinhead music scene that he helped to form and chose to surround himself with, and which would continue to influence Creativity until the advent of the Creativity Alliance ten years later.

 Later, the Southern Poverty Law Center will sue Doctor Pierce for participating in P.M.
 Klassen’s efforts to keep Church property free from malicious lawsuit.
 Ultimately, the SPLC wins a judgement for $85,000 — the profit Doctor Pierce and the National Alliance realized after selling the North Carolina Church property.